nanmu42/robomasterpy/docs/quickstart.rst

 .. image:: ./assets/drive-data-flow.svg
    :alt: RoboMasterPy data flow of drive.py

-An one-way, clear flow of data keeps the application simple and maintainable.
+An one-way, clear flow of data keeps the application concise and maintainable.

 Helpers
 ----------------------------